battle-tactics-strategies

 Beyond Homer, later writers like Pausanias and the Roman poet Ovid added details that highlight the tactical sophistication of these operations.
 For instance, the planned feigned withdrawal of the Greek fleet during the Trojan Horse episode (described in Virgil’s Aeneid) is a classic amphibious deception: the fleet hides behind Tenedos Island, then returns at night to land troops who open the city gates.
 This maneuver—combining naval movement, stealth, and coordinated land assault—remains a textbook example of an amphibious raid.

 While these accounts are mythologized, they reflect genuine military principles.
 The Greeks understood that controlling the sea was essential for projecting power onto a hostile shore.
 They also recognized the importance of speed, surprise, and concentration of force—elements still central to amphibious doctrine today.
+The underlying tactical reasoning in these stories aligns with later treatises on amphibious warfare, such as those by Vegetius.

 Historical Realities: Amphibious Operations in the Bronze Age and Classical Era